sangchunahn/front-end-test/README.md

 * Run `npm install` or `yarn`
 * Run `npm start` or `yarn start`
 * cd into server and `nodemon` or `node index.js`
+* If it doesn't work at the start just wait for the server to finish loading

 # Who's my Representative?